 Karyn Walsh, Chief Executive Officer

-She has since been a determined social justice advocate for over 40 years.
-During her career, Karyn has served in numerous roles including as the president of the Queensland Council of Social Services, as a former executive member of the National Coalition for Gun Control, as a former coordinator of the Domestic Violence Resource Centre, as a member of the Domestic and Family Violence Prevention Implementation Council, as co-chair of Queensland's Anti-Poverty Week, as a council member at the Queensland Mental Health Commission and as the Chair of the Australian Alliance to End Homelessness.
+Karyn has served in numerous roles including as the president of the Queensland Council of Social Services, as a member of the Domestic and Family Violence Prevention Implementation Council, as co-chair of Queensland's Anti-Poverty Week, as a council member at the Queensland Mental Health Commission and as an inaugural member and director of the Australian Alliance to End Homelessness.

-In recognition of her work in the field, Karyn was awarded an honorary Doctor of Social Work and Nursing from the University of Queensland in 2016, made a Member of the Order of Australia in 2017, and named as a Queensland Great in 2021.
+In recognition of her work, Karyn was awarded an honorary Doctor of Social Work and Nursing from the University of Queensland in 2016.
+In the 2017 Queen's Birthday Honours, Karyn was made a Member of the Order of Australia for her service to the community, supporting people with mental health issues, the homeless and children through various social welfare initiatives.
+Karyn was named as a Queensland Great in 2021 for her social justice advocacy.
+In 2025, Karyn was awarded an honorary Professorship of Social Work from the University of Queensland.

 Debora Jackson, Chair